linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 ---
-title: Chapter 05 - Forward And Futures Prices
+title: Forward And Futures Prices
-tags:
-  - forward-pricing
-  - futures-contracts
-  - investment-assets
-  - arbitrage-strategies
-  - cost-of-carry
-  - commodity-futures
-parent_directory: VI.
-Derivatives
-key_concepts:
+primary_tags:
-  - forward and futures pricing
+  - forward pricing
+  - futures contracts
-  - investment vs consumption assets
+  - investment assets
-  - arbitrage arguments
+  - arbitrage strategies
+secondary_tags:
+  - consumption assets
+  - short selling
   - cost of carry
   - convenience yield
+  - storage costs
+  - risk neutral pricing
+  - forward contract valuation
+  - currency forward contracts
+  - interest rate parity
+  - index arbitrage
+  - systematic risk
+  - normal backwardation
+  - contango
 cssclasses: academia
 ---

-# 5.1 INVESTMENT ASSETS VS. CONSUMPTION ASSETS
+## 5.1 INVESTMENT ASSETS VS. CONSUMPTION ASSETS

 When considering forward and futures contracts, it is important to distinguish between investment assets and consumption assets.
 An investment asset is an asset that is held solely for investment purposes by at least some traders.
 Stocks and bonds are clearly investment assets.
 Gold and silver are also examples of investment assets.
 Note that investment assets do not have to be held exclusively for investment.
 (Silver, for example, has a number of industrial uses.)
 However, they do have to satisfy the requirement that they are held by some traders solely for investment.
 A consumption asset is an asset that is held primarily for consumption.
 It is not normally held for investment.
 Examples of consumption assets are commodities such as copper, crude oil, corn, and pork bellies.

 As we shall see later in this chapter, we can use arbitrage arguments to determine the forward and futures prices of an investment asset from its spot price and other observable market variables.
 We cannot do this for consumption assets.

-# 5.2 SHORT SELLING
+## 5.2 SHORT SELLING

 Some of the arbitrage strategies presented in this chapter involve short selling.
 This trade, usually simply referred to as "shorting", involves selling an asset that is not owned.
 It is something that is possible for some—but not all—investment assets.
 We will illustrate how it works by considering a short sale of shares of a stock.